Realtor Social Media Content: 10 Types of Real Estate Content You Should Post

 People like to know you’re human — not a robot with automated content or copy-and-paste posts.
-(Plus, it makes you more relatable and helps your clients and followers feel more a part of your brand.)
+(Plus, it makes you more relatable and helps your clients and followers feel like a part of your brand.)

-Social media is a great way to both market your business and network, so if you’re not utilizing it already, it’s time to hop on the bandwagon.
+Social media is a great way to market your business and network, so if you’re not utilizing it already, it’s time to hop on the bandwagon.